xStar2222/FLCollegeApplicanPrice/README.md

 Used To Take Input From User About What College They Would Like To Select Then Returns Application Price

-* Nothing crazy, just made to support the coolleges I was intrested in applying.
+* Nothing crazy, just made to support the colleges I was intrested in applying.
 May add more if I get bored and want something to do.